Fran Dunphy: Temple

-Dunphy would finally claim his first NCAA tournament victory at Temple in the 2010–11 season when Temple knocked off inner-state rival Penn St. 66–64 in the second round on a last-second buzzer-beater by sophomore Juan Fernandez.
+Dunphy would finally claim his first NCAA tournament victory at Temple in the 2010–11 season when Temple knocked off intra-state rival Penn St. 66–64 in the second round on a last-second buzzer-beater by sophomore Juan Fernandez.
 Temple would lose in the following round to 2-seed San Diego State 71–64 in a gut-wrenching double-overtime thriller.
 Dunphy would lead the Owls back to the tournament in the 2011–12 season, only to be upset in the second round by South Florida 58–44.
 In the following season after losing senior guards Juan Fernandez and Ramone Moore, Dunphy led the Owls to an early-season upset of then 3-seed Syracuse – a team that eventually made the Final Four – at Madison Square Garden and #21 VCU on the final day of the regular season to secure a 6th straight NCAA tournament appearance.
 The Owls would knock off 8-seed North Carolina State 76–72 in the second round before losing to 1-seed Indiana 58–52 in a game that Temple led the majority of the way.

 After placing 9th and a tie for 3rd in their first two years in the American Athletic Conference, the Temple Owls won the 2015–16 regular season AAC title with a 14–4 conference record.
-For the second straight year, Dunphy won AAC Coach of the Year honors for exceeding pre-season expectations (before both the 2014–15 and 2–15–16 seasons, Temple was projected to come in 6th in the AAC.
+For the second straight year, Dunphy won AAC Coach of the Year honors for exceeding pre-season expectations (before both the 2014–15 and 2015–16 seasons, Temple was projected to come in 6th in the AAC.
 They came in a tie for 3rd and 1st respectively).